bradcush/dotfiles/README.md

 profile and environment related files for both shells are also tracked regardless of if they are empty or contain additional configuration.

+## Network

+Connecting to the NYU school network requires a configuration file to be specified.
+You'll need to have root access to copy the configuration file to `/var/lib/iwd/nyu.8021x`.
+This repository contains the configuration file without the password which should be set to 600 so only root has access.

 ## License

 [dotfiles MIT License](LICENSE)